lyc280705/fzu-chat/README.md

 ## Project Introduction

-FZU-Lingxi is an intelligent Q&A system designed for the teachers and students of Fuzhou University.
+FZU-Chat is an intelligent Q&A system designed for the teachers and students of Fuzhou University.
 It uses RAG technology, combined with the LangGraph workflow and various large language models, to provide users with accurate and timely campus information query services.

 ### Core Features